cmholder/MHGCP/Jupyter/README.md

 # Jupyter Notebooks on MHGCP Cluster

-Copy and paste the below script text into a file called “run_jupyter.sh”

-Make the file executable: `chmod +x run_jupyter.sh`
+Add the [run_jupyter.sbatch](https://github.com/cmholder/MHGCP/blob/main/Jupyter/run_jupyter.sbatch) file to your home directory

 Edit the file to include your proper paths to the various files.

-<full path to your home dir>/.local/bin/jupyter notebook --no-browser --port=$ipnport --ip=$ipnip
+> [!WARNING]
+> Do NOT change the random port range.
+This will lead to an unstable connection.

+Use sbatch to submit the script to the job scheduler `sbatch ~/run_jupyter.sbatch`